abhilipsasahoo03/mp3-player-using-python-modules/README.md

 To run the file locally:

 ```
-1- Install Python version > 3.7 and along with the required modules
+1- Install Python version > 3.7 along with the required modules

-2- Fork this repository
+2- Fork this repository.

-3- Choose a local folder for the cloned files
+3- Choose a local folder for the cloned files.

 4- Clone the repository to your local machine and run this file.